comerzio2024/CommerzioS/replit.md

-# ServeMkt - Service Marketplace Platform
+# Commerzio Services - Service Marketplace Platform

 ## Overview

-ServeMkt is a full-stack service marketplace connecting service providers with customers.
+Commerzio Services is a full-stack service marketplace connecting service providers with customers.
 It enables users to browse, post, and review local services across various categories, featuring AI-powered categorization, user authentication, and a comprehensive review system.
-The platform aims to be a modern, professional, and trustworthy solution for local service discovery.
+The platform is part of the Commerzio company and aims to be a modern, professional, and trustworthy solution for local service discovery in Switzerland.

 ## User Preferences